2009: The Year Of My Christmas Miracle At The White House

 An invitation to the White House holiday party for print reporters.

-Yes, of course, I went; but I had a nightmarish time getting there, an all-day slog through three airports, that had me arriving just in the nick of time to be let into 1600 Pennsylvania Avenue.
+Yes, of course, I went but I had a nightmarish time getting there, an all-day slog through three airports, that had me arriving just in the nick of time to be let into 1600 Pennsylvania Avenue.

-Every year in December, the president, whoever that happens to be at the time, holds dozens of holiday receptions – not only for the press but for special constituencies, the denizens of Capitol Hill, and the like.
+Every year in December, the president, whoever that happens to be at the time, holds dozens of holiday receptions – not only for the press but for special constituencies, the denizens of Capitol Hill and the like.

 For the press, they are usually broken down into separate events for the print and online media and the broadcast media.

 I was working at the Enquirer in Nov.
 2009, as their politics reporter.
-Barack Obama was well into his first term in the White House; and I had spent a lot of time and energy covering his election, especially here in the key state of Ohio.
+Barack Obama was well into his first term in the White House and I had spent a lot of time and energy covering his election, especially here in the key state of Ohio.

 I have a vague recollection of getting an email from the White House press office that month, something about a holiday party in mid-December and asking if I would be interested in attending.

-For some reason, I forgot about it and didn't respond; I suppose there was part of me that was still this skinny little kid from the east side of Dayton who couldn't imagine being invited to the White House, so I didn't take it seriously.
+For some reason, I forgot about it and didn't respond.
+I suppose there was part of me that was still this skinny little kid from the east side of Dayton who couldn't imagine being invited to the White House, so I didn't take it seriously.

-Then, after Thanksgiving, towards the end of November, the phone rang on my desk and it was a woman in the White House press office.
+Then, after Thanksgiving, toward the end of November, the phone rang on my desk and it was a woman in the White House press office.

 Mr. Wilkinson, we sent you an email invitation a couple of weeks ago to the White House holiday party.
 We haven't heard back from you.
 We'd love it if you can come.
-If you can, we will put a formal invitation from the President and First Lady in the mail.
+If you can, we will put a formal invitation from the president and first lady in the mail.

-I told her, yes, indeed, I wanted to go; and apologized profusely for not responding sooner.
+I told her, yes, indeed, I wanted to go, and apologized profusely for not responding sooner.

 Let me check with my editor and I will call you right back, I said.

-I ran into the office of Julie Engebrecht, the local news editor at the time; and told her the story.
+I ran into the office of Julie Engebrecht, the local news editor at the time and told her the story.
 I told her I'd be glad to pay my own way.

 Of course you are going, Julie said, and, no, you are not paying your own way.

-We talked about it a little while and decided that I would stay in Washington for a couple of days after the White House party, to spend some time with the Ohio and Kentucky delegations on Capitol Hill, maybe get a few stories out of that.
+We talked about it a little while and decided that I would stay in Washington for a couple of days after the White House party to spend some time with the Ohio and Kentucky delegations on Capitol Hill, maybe get a few stories out of that.

 Robin, who is the best, got me a morning flight out of CVG and a room at a very nice hotel in Franklin Square about five or six blocks north of the White House.
-I wanted to get in early, so I would have plenty of time to catch my breath and change into my fancy duds before I had to show up at the east gate of the White House by 6 p.m.
+I wanted to get in early, so I would have plenty of time to catch my breath and change into my fancy duds before I had to show up at the East Gate of the White House by 6 p.m.

 Then there was the matter of the "fancy duds."
-Tuxedos and formal wear were not required, but I needed a very nice suit; and, at that point, I had none.
+Tuxedos and formal wear were not required, but I needed a very nice suit and, at that point, I had none.

-So I went to the downtown Macy's and, in men's wear, explained to the saleswoman, a very nice woman named Misty, that I was going to the White House and needed a nice, black suit.
+So I went to the downtown Macy's and, in menswear, explained to the saleswoman, a very nice woman named Misty, that I was going to the White House and needed a nice black suit.

 The White House?
 Oh my!
 We have to get to work!

 Misty started taking measurements, up one side of me and down the other.
 We tried on a black suit with black pants (she did the chalk marks on both for the tailoring; she picked out a nice white dress shirt and a very fancy maroon necktie.
-And, of course, a pair of gleaming black shoes.
+And, of course, a pair of gleaming black shoes).

 After a few days for tailoring, I came back and tried it on.
 I looked like a million bucks, if I do say so myself.
 Talk about casting pearls before swine – this suit was totally out of character for a chronically disheveled guy like me.

-Note: Editor's note: This story was first published in December 2017.